 Let’s start by talking about undergrad.
 Would you say there was anything in your undergrad experience that particularly helped to prepare you for law school?
 Something you would recommend that other prospective law students do?

 After I got the format down and got familiar with the kinds of questions and what the exam was about I did timed sections only.
 The whole idea behind the test is that it’s a time crunch.
-The first 10 questions you want to get done quickly and correctly, because #18 or #23 could take 3.5 minutes.
-They’re all worth the same, though, so there’s a fine line between speed, precision and accuracy.
+The first ten questions you want to get done quickly and correctly because #18 or #23 could take 3.5 minutes.
+They’re all worth the same, though, so there’s a fine line between speed, precision, and accuracy.
 I found taking timed sections to be the only way to go study-wise.
-I would do 3 a day and then built up to doing 5 a day, sometimes in a row, sometimes with breaks, to get my stamina up.
-I never ever did more than 5 a day or studied more than 3 hours a day- the idea being is that the test is a focused 3 hour exertion, pushing at home beyond that limit does no good.
+I would do three a day and then built up to doing five a day, sometimes in a row, sometimes with breaks, to get my stamina up.
+I never did more than five a day or studied more than 3 hours a day- the idea being is that the test is a focused 3-hour exertion, pushing at home beyond that limit does no good.
 It worked (well enough) for me.

 Oh, buy one of those LSAT timer watches.
-They’re not technically illegal and take the mental effort out of seeing where you are in the exam.
+They’re not against the LSAC rules and they take the mental effort out of seeing where you are in the exam.
 The whole damn exam is a time crunch.